 - Remember that replication from Azure to on-premises can happen only over the S2S VPN or over the private peering of your ExpressRoute network.
 Ensure that enough bandwidth is available over that network channel.

 The master target server receives failback data.
 By default, the master target server runs on the on-premises configuration server.
 However, depending on the volume of failed-back traffic, you might need to create a separate master target server for failback.
 Here's how to create one:

-- If the virtual machine is not present on-premises on the vCenter server, the Site Recovery service needs to create a new virtual machine during reprotection.
+- If the virtual machine isn't present on-premises on the vCenter server, the Site Recovery service needs to create a new virtual machine during reprotection.
 This virtual machine is created on the ESX host on which you create the master target.
 Choose the ESX host carefully, so that the failback virtual machine is created on the host that you want.

-- If a master target undergoes a Storage vMotion task after reprotection, the protected virtual machines disks that are attached to the master target migrate to the target of the vMotion task.
+- If a master target undergoes a Storage vMotion task after reprotection, the protected virtual machine disks that are attached to the master target migrate to the target of the vMotion task.
 If you try to fail back after this, detachment of the disk fails because the disks are not found.
 It then becomes hard to find the disks in your storage accounts.
 You need to find them manually and attach them to the virtual machine.
 After that, the on-premises virtual machine can be booted.

-- The volume is not in lock mode.
+- The volume isn't in lock mode.